CMSgov/qpp-conversion-tool/README.md

 ## Running the Converter

+### Disable HTTPS

+In order to run converter locally, HTTPS may need to be disabled.
+It can be done by removing or commenting server.port and server.ssl.key-store-type in application.properties file under `rest-api/src/main/resources`

 ### ReST API via Docker

 The Conversion Tool can be executed through a ReST API.
 Using the ReST API has the added benefit of having the